phalt/swapi/swapi/templates/docs.md

         "url": "http://swapi.co/api/planets/1/"
     }

 If your response looks slightly different don't panic.
-This is probably because more data has been added to swapi since we made this documenation.
+This is probably because more data has been added to swapi since we made this documentation.

 <a name="base"></a>
 ###Base URL